 Business Improvement Districts (BIDs)

-A BID is organized and established by property and business owners to enhance the economic vitality of a downtown or neighborhood commercial area.
-The cost of BID services is financed by a self-imposed tax on the businesses within the community.
+A Business Improvement District (BID) is organized and established by property and business owners to enhance the economic vitality of a downtown or neighborhood commercial area.
+The cost of BID services is financed by a self-imposed tax on commercial property owners within a defined geography.
 If the residents opt to also be taxed, the BID may be called a community improvement district (CID).
-Often, the tax is a surcharge to the real property tax liability of commercial property.
-Frequently, these costs are passed by the building's owner to any tenants.
+The tax is a surcharge to the real property tax liability.
 The tax is collected by the District of Columbia and all revenues are returned entirely to the organization managing the BID.
 Business and property owners control the BID and how funds are spent.
 There are currently 11 BIDs in the District of Columbia.

 BID expenditures are used primarily for purchasing supplemental services, which could include:

-- Maintaining commercial corridors through litter and graffiti removal and landscaping (clean teams) to supplement city services;
+- Maintaining commercial corridors through litter and graffiti removal and landscaping to supplement city services;

 - Increasing security through the presence of ambassadors who walk the commercial district;